 Unlike your router’s private IP address, the public IP address identifies you on the open internet.
 Others (websites, your ISP, the government, Google, cybercriminals) can see this IP address and use it to track your activity around the web.
 If you’d prefer they didn’t, you came to the right place!

 While you can’t change your public IP address manually, you can use a VPN to mask or hide your real IP address.
-A VPN on your router lets you surf the web anonymously.
+A VPN on your router lets you surf the web with improved privacy.
 When you’re connected to a VPN, the internet sees the VPN server’s IP address, not yours.
 It becomes impossible for anyone to trace your activity back to you or your home network.

 A VPN also has the power to give you an IP address anywhere on earth.
 This allows you to avoid online censorship in your country or gain access to sites your ISP or local authorities might block.

 If you want unrestricted internet access and instant protection for your whole home network, your best bet is to install a VPN on your router.

 Once you’ve configured your router to work with a VPN, all your connected devices will be safe from cybercrime.
 Enjoy uncrackable VPN protection, including any IoT devices that don’t typically support VPN functionality.

 It’s important to note not all routers work with all VPNs and the same is true the other way round.
 You need to find the perfect fit for you and your router.